 Mission

-A Sense of Home strives to prevent homelessness by creating homes and an ongoing community of care for displaced persons.
+A Sense of Home strives to prevent homelessness by creating homes and an ongoing community of care for displaced individuals and families.

 Why We Exist